PlatformAwareProgramming/CloudClusters.jl/README.md

 ## How to create a cluster

 _CloudClusters.jl_ offers six primitives, as _macros_, to create and manage the lifecycle of a cluster: __@cluster__, __@resolve__, __@deploy__, __@terminate__, __@interrupt__, __@resume__.
-They are explained in the following paragraphs, with a simple example you can try to reproduce in a REPL session.
+They are explained in the following paragraphs, with a simple example the reader can reproduce in a REPL session.
 It is assumed the environment is configured to access the AWS EC2 services and a _CCconfig.EC2.toml_ file is available on an accessible path.

-First, let us examine a simple scenario where a user wants to create a cluster comprising four ___t3.xlarge___ virtual machines (VM) instances through the AWS EC2 services.
-To accomplish this, the user must use the __@cluster__ macro, passing the number of nodes and instance type as arguments.
+First, let's try a simple scenario where a user creates a cluster comprising four ___t3.xlarge___ virtual machines (VM) instances through the AWS EC2 services.
+To do this, the user uses the __@cluster__ macro, passing the number of nodes and instance type as arguments.

 ```julia
 using CloudClusters